+• Equitation (theory)

-- Equitation Students will develop their riding knowledge and their ability to assess horses under saddle. - Equitation (theory) Students will develop their knowledge of equitation and their ability to assess the horse's way of going.
+Students will develop their knowledge of equitation and their ability to assess the horse's way of going.

-- Management of the Performance Horse Explore equine performance management practices and professional development, including how staffing and horse management can be developed through application of scientific and industry literature. - Equine Performance Understand how performance horses are exercised and trained to meet specific demands of various disciplines. - Professional Placement Experience Students are supported to complete a minimum of 150 hours of work experience during the year, which can be in a variety of equine focused establishments in the UK or even abroad.
+- Management of the Performance Horse Explore equine performance management practices and professional development, including how staffing and horse management can be developed through application of scientific and industry literature. - Equine Performance

+Understand how performance horses are exercised and trained to meet specific demands of various disciplines.

+• Professional Placement Experience Students are supported to complete a minimum of 150 hours of work experience during the year, which can be in a variety of equine focused establishments in the UK or even abroad.